vedro-universe/vedro-docs/docs/integrations/httpx-client.md

 # HTTPX Client

-<Link to="https://pypi.org/project/vedro-httpx/">vedro-httpx</Link> is a plugin designed for the Vedro testing framework.
-Its main goal is to simplify the process of sending HTTP requests via <Link to="https://www.python-httpx.org/">HTTPX</Link>, a fully-featured HTTP client that supports both synchronous and asynchronous APIs, as well as HTTP/1.1 and HTTP/2 protocols.
+<Link to="https://pypi.org/project/vedro-httpx/">vedro‑httpx</Link> is an official plugin for the Vedro testing framework that wraps <Link to="https://www.python-httpx.org/">HTTPX</Link>, a feature‑rich HTTP client supporting both sync & async APIs, HTTP/1.1 and HTTP/2, to make writing API tests feel effortless.

+**Features**

+* **Friction‑less requests** — send asynchronous or synchronous calls through one helper method.
+* **Pretty failures** — on an assertion error you get a colourised snapshot of the method, URL, status, headers and body right in the console.
+* **Request recording** — automatically capture every request/response pair as a [HAR](https://en.wikipedia.org/wiki/HAR_(file_format)) artifact for debugging or reporting.
+* **OpenAPI generation (beta)** — turn recorded traffic into an OpenAPI 3.1 spec with a single command.

-## Setup
+## Installation

 <Tabs>
   <TabItem value="quick" label="Quick" default>